ywave620/mult-version-smart-ptr/README.md

 5. unlock

 reader:
-1. compare the thread-local version number(i.e. Vtl) with the global one
+1. compare the thread-local version number(called Vtl) with the global one
 2. if differenet

 - lock
+- drop refcnt of the thread-local reference(called, Gtl) by 1, if it becomes 0, then delete the underlying resource
-- read G to thread-local store, called Gtl
+- read G to Gtl
 - read V to thread-local store, Vtl
 - unlock
 - make use of Gtl